mtoof/Meta-Back-End-course/week3/02. Bootstrap components/README.md

 # Meta-Back-End-course Week03

 Introduction
-  - In this exercise, my will practice adding Bootstrap components to a webpage.
+  - In this exercise, I will practice adding Bootstrap components to a webpage.

 Goal
   - Update the Little Lemon website to use Bootstrap Components.